joaks1/python-file-io/README.md

 # Learning objective

-Learn how to read and write files in Python.
+To become fluent in reading and writing files in Python.

-# Background
+# Learning the basics

-Let's open the Python interpreter to learn some basics about how to work with files in Python:

-    $ python3

 In Python, we use the `open` function to open a file.
 The basic syntax is: